 Don’t wait for inspiration

-When it comes to writing, there is a widely held myth about inspiration.
+When it comes to writing, there is a widely-held myth about inspiration.
 It goes something like this: wait till the mood hits, until that mysterious something outside yourself kicks in.
-The American writer Jack London offered some very good advice about such combination of procrastination and wishful thinking: ‘You can’t wait for inspiration.
+The American writer Jack London offered some very good advice about this combination of procrastination and wishful thinking: ‘You can’t wait for inspiration.
 You have to go after it with a club.’

 So when you’re writing something, whether it be a thesis or a piece of business writing, a college essay or a press release, don’t ever wait for inspiration; it is out there, waiting for you.

 As reality increasingly resembles his fictional vision, George Orwell is more topical than ever.
 Orwell’s novel 1984 predicted an all-watching, all-seeing authority that was aware of our every move.
 But with the advent of surveillance capitalism, it is not so much Big Brother but Big Data that we need to be wary of, given how tech giants have access to our most intimate secrets.
 From the websites we visit to the apps we use, what we say in our emails and instant messages to what we buy online, sometimes it seems as if we are uploading our very souls.

 Orwell is less famous for Politics and the English language, his treatise on writing that contains a wealth of writing tips.
 According to Orwell, “Modern English, especially written English, is full of bad habits which spread by imitation and which can be avoided if one is willing to take the necessary trouble.
 If one gets rid of these habits one can think more clearly.”
 Orwell memorably describes bad writing, poorly constructed sentences, stale imagery and lack of precision as “avoidable ugliness.”